qcodespp/qcodespp/README.rst

 It also has far superior live plotting and introduces other features to streamline data acquisition. qcodes++ is recommended when user friendliness is paramount.

-All features of qcodes are preserved in a qcodes++ environment, since qcodes++ wraps around qcodes and requires the latest version of qcodes to function.
+All features of qcodes are preserved in a qcodes++ installation.
+Even those features that qcodes++ does not rely on can be used seamlessly alongside.

 QCoDeS and qcodes++ are compatible with Python 3.5+.
 It is primarily intended for use from Jupyter notebooks and jupyter lab, but can also be used from Spyder, traditional terminal-based